mozilla/DeepSpeech/README.md

 deepspeech output_model.pb my_audio_file.wav alphabet.txt
 ```

-Alternatively, quicker inference can be performed using a supported NVIDIA GPU.
+Alternatively, quicker inference can be performed using a supported NVIDIA GPU on Linux.
 (See the release notes to find which GPU's are supported.)
 This is done by instead installing the GPU specific package:

 ```bash
 pip install deepspeech-gpu